 Frank Law relinquished ownership of Tala to a large French company, and frozen ready meals became an increasingly popular trend.
 Both of these contributed to a short-term decline in Tala’s home and kitchenware products as less people were eager to cook good, old fashioned homemade meals.

 Tala celebrated its 100 year anniversary!
 With a century of trading under its belt, Tala became a truly heritage kitchenware brand.

 Tala came back to the UK!
 Now owned by British Company George East Housewares Ltd which is based in Suffolk, with an additional Marketing Office in Bath, the new owners were determined to make Tala great again.
-Now formally known as dayes Ltd
+Now known as Dayes Ltd.

 Additionally coupled with a determination to manufacture as many Tala products in Great Britain as possible, the company redirected its product development and sourcing strategy to place more importance on British manufacturing.